Communication Disorders Statistics

 Differences between Girl and Boys

 Both girls and boys, more boys than girls, take part in speech-language therapy in elementary school.
 As they get older, boys will continue in treatment while girls become less willing to participate.
-This may be partly because girls are more concerned with being part of their peer group and do not want to do anything that is different.
-Girls often feel they need to solve their problem on their own or have other priorities.
+This may be partly because girls are more concerned with being part of their peer group, want to work in their own way, and may be more able to convince their mother that they do not need or want additional help.
 Some girls that do not receive treatment for communication disorders feel they can not learn and become unmotivated in school.
 In addition, they may have poor self -esteem and self worth, which results in underperformance in school.
-Early intervention is especially critical for girls, but is important for boys as well.
+Boys on the other hand can also be resistant for some of the same reasons, but are identified as needing help more frequently than girls.
+Early intervention is especially critical for both girls and boys, but boys are often identified earlier than girls.

 Diversity and Speech and Language Services

 Black and brown students do not receive services at the same rate as white children.
-For black and brown students with co-existing developmental disorders and communication disorders, services will be provided.
-However, for POC youth with average intelligence or above and only a communication disorder, services may be difficult to qualify for through the IEP process.
+For black and brown students with co-existing developmental disorders and moderate to severe communication disorders, more substantial services may be accessed through early intervention process or primary care doctors.
+However, for BIPOC youth with average intelligence or above and mild to moderate communication disorders, services may be difficult to qualify for through the IEP process, even though the communication deficit is impacting their educational attainment.
 This is because the IEP process requires a diagnosis which uses standardized testing and observation.
-There is unrecognized bias in the standardized testing and often in the evaluator that can impact POC children’s ability to receive the appropriate services.
-Not only are these children often dealing with unacknowledged biases, they are more likely to be labeled with behavior problems.
-In some cases, the communication disorder is causing the behavioral issues, but because of current inaccurate ideas of black and brown youth, this often is not taken into consideration.
-Black and brown youth are more likely to be treated harshly and labeled inaccurately in the current IEP process.
+There is unrecognized bias in the standardized testing and often in the evaluator that can impact POC children’s ability to receive appropriate services.
+Children can be overdiagnosed or underdiagnosed and each of these occurence have a significant impact on the child’s development.
+Not only are these children often dealing with unacknowledged biases, they are more likely to be labeled with behavior problems that are often the result of the communication challenges.
+This co-0ccurance of behavioral problem and communication problems often are not taken into consideration.
+Black and brown youth are more likely to be treated harshly and labeled inaccurately in the current IEP process which makes it difficult for parents to know what to do.

 Children for whom English is a second language can also have difficulty getting an accurate diagnosis through the school system.
-First speech-language testing, although improving, does not allow children to speak in the dialect or language they are most comfortable.
-The assessments assume common knowledge that may or may not be there, and current tests do a poor job of defining more high-level communication problems.
-For instance, children may be able to do tasks at the word or phrase level which most standardized test, evaluate well, but they can not tell a narrative or comprehend more complex information.
+First speech-language testing, although improving, does not allow children to speak in the dialect or language they are most comfortable unless they are tested by a SLP who speaks their language.
+Unfortunately the field of speech pathology is predominantly white and female.
+According to ASHA, American Speech Language and Hearing Association, there are 4% black SLP’s, 3% Asian SLP’s, 6% Hispanic, and 1% multiracial, so speech pathology is not a very diversified field and that is reflected in both testing used and testing bias found in current evaluation.
+(1 “A Demographic Snapshot of SLPs.”
+The ASHA Leader, vol. 24, no. 7, American Speech–Language–Hearing Association, July 2019, p.
+32. https://doi.org/10.1044/leader.aag.24072019.32) The assessments assume common knowledge which is often culturally bias and current tests do a poor job of defining more high-level communication problems found when assessing the whole communication system as a whole.
+For instance, children may be able to do tasks at the word or phrase level which most standardized test, evaluate adequately, but they can not tell a narrative or comprehend more complex information.
 In these cases, a narrative sample is needed.
-Most speech language pathologist with heavy caseloads do not have the time to do this additional work intensive step, so they rely on standardized test and observations.
+Most speech language pathologist in schools have heavy caseloads do not have the time to do this additional work intensive step, so they rely heavily on standardized tests and observations.
+Another factor is that most 86% of SLP’s are white and 96% female which demonstrates a lack of diversity in language and culture and may be less aware of their unknowledge biases which is based on their own life experiences that often lack any interactions with people of color.
 For these reasons, black and brown children may not receive an accurate diagnosis and therapy goals may be mismatched.

 In addition, kids of color have an additional burden when assigned to “special ed” that further alienates them from their peers and may result in teasing.
 Receiving special education services in public school is a stigma that many children have difficulty overcoming.
 Special education is often synonymous in children’s minds with not being smart, even though communication disorders and intelligence are not linked.
 Intellectual disorders and communication disorders co-occur, but for many children communication disorders are not related to intelligence For many reasons black and brown children do not receive the speech-language services they need which can cause continued struggles in language that last a lifetime and impact academic goals.